-DEC112 is a private initiative with the aim of developing a modern, standards-based and barrier-free infrastructure for emergency call services in Austria.
+The aim of the project DEC112 is to develop a modern, standards-based and barrier-free infrastructure for emergency call services in Austria.
 The development of basic functions and services was supported by Netidee and the European Union and published as Open Source

 Since February 2019 these services are in live operation in Austria and form the basic framework for the DEC112 Deaf Emergency Call.